XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/coalition.md

 # Protocol Assimilation/Coalition Echelons

-### Where can I get Extra Impulse?

-> Extra Impulse
-> - Monthlies, achievements, and events for Extra.

-@ Fix

 ### What would be the best strat for pulling?

 > - Save Svarog (bottom-right) and Extra Impulses (top-right, the +N next to Regular Impulses) until you get to the pool you want to pull.
 Regular Impulses are free real estate.